The Bridge (2011 TV series): Season 4

 Two years later, having spent more than a year in prison, Saga Norén is released following a retrial which found that there was reasonable doubt about her murdering her mother.
 Henrik Sabroe investigates the murder of the director general of the Immigration Service, Margarethe Thormond, who has been stoned to death.
 At first, Henrik is joined by Danish PC Jonas Mandrup, who is seemingly intolerant towards the victims and is cold towards Saga, noting her track record of Danish partners.
 With her apartment lost upon her arrest and assignment to help Henrik solve the murder case, Saga moves in with him.
 However, her untreated trauma regarding Hans's death, Emil's sudden suicide and Marie-Louise's investigation against her culminates in a panic attack while driving across the bridge, leading her to start therapy.
 In the meantime, Henrik attends meetings for addicts.
 There, he is befriended by a man named Kevin, who became paralysed after jumping off a balcony in a drugged stupor and is a wheelchair user.
 Two more victims are discovered and Saga realizes that each victim is killed using one method of executing prisoners sentenced to death - suggesting a total of seven victims, leaving four to come.
 She also notes that the victims are selected not because of their actions but because of something their loved ones have done.

 As more people are murdered, Henrik realizes that the common link between the victims is people associated with Tommy - a gangster and a police informer that Henrik used to know 4 years prior.
 Tommy had told Henrik when and where his gang would be raiding another gang but the prosecutor refused to follow up on the tip.
 The raid led to bloodshed and a number of deaths, resulting in the execution of Tommy as a police informer, a fact inadvertently revealed by a journalist whose brother was one of the victims.
 Henrik and Lilian's involvement in that case makes their loved ones potential victims of future murders because they are considered to have betrayed Tommy.
-Lillian is distraught when she receives Hans's decapitated head in a bouquet of flowers, causing her to relinquish her power to Jonas.
+Lillian is distraught when she receives Hans's severed head in a bouquet of flowers, causing her to relinquish her power to Jonas.
 Kevin is revealed as Tommy's son, whose real name is Brian.